Minerals and the economy

 Financing

-The Toronto Stock Exchange (TSX) and TSX Venture Exchange (TSXV) are the world's primary listing venues for mining and mineral exploration companies, with more than 1,121 issuers in 2022, accounting for 40% of global listings.
+The Toronto Stock Exchange (TSX) and TSX Venture Exchange (TSXV) are the world’s primary listing venues for mining and mineral exploration companies.
+They included more than 1,097 issuers in 2024, accounting for about 40% of global listings.

-In 2022, about 45% ($7.6 billion) of the world's total equity capital for these activities was raised by companies listed on the TSX or TSXV.
-This amount also accounted for 53% of the number of mining equity financings for mineral exploration and mining globally.
-Canada is number one globally in equity financing raised for mining and mineral exploration.
+In 2024, about 46% ($10.4 billion) of the world’s total equity capital for these activities was raised by companies listed on the TSX or TSXV.
+This amount also accounted for 49% of the number of mining equity financings for mineral exploration and mining globally.
+Canada is ranked first in the world in equity financing raised for mining and mineral exploration.

 graphic